Type I and type II errors: The quality of hypothesis test

 The same idea can be expressed in terms of the rate of correct results and therefore used to minimize error rates and improve the quality of hypothesis test.
-To reduce the probability of committing a type I error, making the alpha value more stringent is quite simple and efficient.
-To decrease the probability of committing a type II error, which is closely associated with analyses' power, either increasing the test's sample size or relaxing the alpha level could increase the analyses' power.
+To reduce the probability of committing a type I error, making the alpha value more stringent is both simple and efficient.
+For example, setting the alpha value at 0.01, instead of 0.05.
+To decrease the probability of committing a type II error, which is closely associated with analyses' power, either increasing the test's sample size or relaxing the alpha level, ex. setting the alpha level to 0.1 instead of 0.05, could increase the analyses' power.
 A test statistic is robust if the type I error rate is controlled.

-Varying different threshold (cut-off) value could also be used to make the test either more specific or more sensitive, which in turn elevates the test quality.
+Varying different threshold (cut-off) values could also be used to make the test either more specific or more sensitive, which in turn elevates the test quality.
 For example, imagine a medical test, in which an experimenter might measure the concentration of a certain protein in the blood sample.
 The experimenter could adjust the threshold (black vertical line in the figure) and people would be diagnosed as having diseases if any number is detected above this certain threshold.
 According to the image, changing the threshold would result in changes in false positives and false negatives, corresponding to movement on the curve.

 Example

 Since in a real experiment it is impossible to avoid all type I and type II errors, it is important to consider the amount of risk one is willing to take to falsely reject H0 or accept H0.
 The solution to this question would be to report the p-value or significance level α of the statistic.
-For example, if the p-value of a test statistic result is estimated at 0.0596, then there is a probability of 5.96% that we falsely reject H0.
+For example, if the p-value of a test statistic result is 0.0596, then there is a probability of 5.96% that we falsely reject H0 given it is true.
 Or, if we say, the statistic is performed at level α, like 0.05, then we allow to falsely reject H0 at 5%.
 A significance level α of 0.05 is relatively common, but there is no general rule that fits all scenarios.